2018 Sulawesi earthquake and tsunami: Response

 Indonesian President Joko Widodo immediately ordered the Coordinating Minister of Politics, Legal and Security Affairs Wiranto to coordinate the relief efforts in the affected areas.
 He had called the commander of the Indonesian National Armed Forces Hadi Tjahjanto for the emergency responses.
 He also stated that he will declare the earthquake and tsunami in Palu as a major disaster.
 He added that he had tried to call the governor of Central Sulawesi, whose office is in the city of Palu.
-However, due to the downed telecommunication lines, the calls weren't able to be received.
+However, due to disruption, the calls weren't able to be received.
 He later appealed for calm and urged people not to panic in response to the disaster.

 Joko Widodo and several other prominent government officials, including head of the Indonesian National Search and Rescue Agency Bambang Soelistyo, commander of the Indonesian National Armed Forces Hadi Tjahjanto and some of his ministers visited the hardest hit areas on 30 September.

-Coordinating Minister of Politics and Legal Affairs Wiranto stated that his Ministry will conduct a joint search and rescue effort with the Indonesian National Search and Rescue Agency, the Indonesian National Armed Forces, the Indonesian BMKG and the Indonesian National Board for Disaster Management.
+Coordinating Minister of Politics and Legal Affairs Wiranto stated that his Ministry will conduct a joint search and rescue effort with the Indonesian National Search and Rescue Agency, the Indonesian National Armed Forces, the BMKG and the Indonesian National Board for Disaster Management.
 Several personnel had been immediately deployed to the disaster zone.
 He also added that makeshift hospitals, shelters and crisis centres will be set up in multiple locations.

 A 14-day emergency period, starting from 28 September, was set up in Central Sulawesi.
 This was later extended to 26 October.

 A minute of silence was held during the opening ceremony of the 2018 Asian Para Games to honour the victims of the earthquake and tsunami.

-The Indonesian Ministry of Communication and Information deployed at least 30 satellites phone to recover the communication in Palu.
+The Indonesian Ministry of Communication and Information deployed at least 30 satellite phones to recover the communication in Palu.
 On 30 September 2018, the Ministry deployed 100 satellite phones to Sulawesi.
 Indonesian Ministry of Internal Affairs Tjahjo Kumolo ordered all regional governments in Indonesia to assist the government of Central Sulawesi in handling the disaster.
 He added that every regional governments in Sulawesi had been ordered to send emergency services and basic supplies to the survivors.
 On 29 September, he visited Palu to supervise the relief effort.
-Ministry of Health sent dozens of medical team and medicines to the affected areas.
+Ministry of Health sent dozens of medical teams and medicines to the affected areas.
 The Ministry later stated that it would work together with the Indonesian National Armed Forces for the distribution.
 Military bases were also notified by the Ministry to send medical team to Palu and Donggala.
 Ministry of Transportation formed a Quick Response Team in Palu and would evaluate and inspect the infrastructures in the affected areas.
 Minister of Finance Sri Mulyani announced that the ministry would provide 560 billion rupiah for the recovery effort in Central Sulawesi.
 Minister of Agriculture Amran Sulaiman sent 500 trucks carrying logistics to Palu and Donggala.